MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-devops-aspnet-core/includes/4-implement-github-action.md

     - `REGISTRY_LOGIN_SERVER`
 1. Commit the *deploy.yml* file directly to the `main` branch.

 These two GitHub Action definitions will be part of the repository from now on.
-If you want to make any changes, update the appropriate file locally and push to `main` or create a pull request (PR).
-If you create a PR, the Action will be triggered when merging to `main`.
+To make changes, update the appropriate file locally and push to the `main` branch.
+Alternatively, create a pull request (PR).
+If you create a PR, the Action is triggered when merging to `main`.

 ## Modify the Coupon.API microservice